 Due to the popularity of MVNO’s contract-free plans, the larger carriers are also dropping contracts to keep up (but they’re finding other ways to keep you locked-in as we’ll discuss below).

-There’s a big difference in what “unlimited” means from company to company, so be sure to read the offers carefully.
-Unless a plan specifies unlimited 4G LTE data, what you’re really getting is a 4G LTE data cap (differs by plan) which throttles you down to 2G speeds once you’ve reached your monthly data cap.
+Note: There’s a big difference in what “unlimited” means from company to company, so be sure to read the offers carefully.
+For example, a plan might advertise as unlimited 4G LTE data, but what you’re really getting is a 4G LTE data cap (differs by plan) which throttles you down to 2G speeds once you’ve reached your monthly data cap.

 Not a deal breaker, but that’s why it’s crucial for you to figure out how much high-speed data you plan on using each month.
 Can you survive having slightly slower speeds once you’ve reached your cap versus relying on having consistently fast speed all month?
 Log in to your existing plan to see what your typical usage is and how much data you average to get a better idea.